-The consumer unit is an essential part of any electrical system in the building.
+The consumer unit replacement is an essential part of any electrical system in the building.
 It serves as both the source and the distributor for all of a building's electrical circuits, so because of this reason, the CU or consumer unit is like a heart for your house.
 Electricity flows from the mains, through the electrical meter, and is then directed or distributed to various electrical circuits.
 Finally, electricity is sent to electrical accessories such as switches and plugs.
 It is critical to select the appropriate consumer unit that meets your requirements.

 Call us today at 020 71834006 to get a cost-effective free quote.